How to Look Up an LLC in Mississippi? (Step by Step Guide)

 d.
 Search by Registered Agent in Mississippi

 If you know the name of the LLC's registered agent, you can look up the LLC using that information.
-Enter the registered agent's name and click “Search” to view the corresponding list of results.
+Just enter the registered agent's name and hit "Search" to see the full list of entities they're associated with.

 2. Call the State